eliasmbauer/GameSense-Integration-Mod-For-Rain-World/README.md

-# Rain World GameSense Mod
+# Gamesense Integration For Rain World
 **A BepInEx mod that integrates Rain World with the SteelSeries GameSense API, providing live in-game stats on your SteelSeries keyboard.**

 ## Compatible Keyboards